Additional discounts in case of bank transfer:

 Properties of corner unit – sound traps with diffuser:

-- Our diffuser bass trap, our corner element, is one of the most important acoustic elements in a room, as most bass is in the corners.
+- Our diffuser sound traps, our corner element, is one of the most important acoustic elements in a room, as most bass is in the corners.
+Corner handling is essential to achieve ideal acoustics.

 - It contains 90 kg / m3 of acoustic cotton placed in a rigid wooden structure inside our panels.